Live Nation Entertainment: Department of Justice lawsuit

+Heather Parry dismissal

+In December 2018, Live Nation Production's CEO Heather Parry was placed on leave by Live Nation following publication of an exposé by Variety, reporting results of a four-month long investigation into her alleged workplace abuse and verbal harassment toward employees.
+Live Nation hired an outside firm, Paul Hastings LLP, to conduct an internal investigation.
+On February 21, 2019, Parry was fired from Live Nation Productions.

 Injuries and deaths

 Live Nation has been linked to at least 200 deaths and 750 injuries at its events in seven countries since 2006.
 From 2016 to 2019, they had also been cited for at least ten OSHA violations, fined for several more serious incidents, and sued civilly at least once for a concert incident.

 In June 2013, Live Nation was charged with violating Ontario health and safety laws following a 2012 stage collapse at a Radiohead concert that killed one crew member.
 A 2019 inquest returned a verdict of accidental death.
 A British inquest later that year found that inadequate technical advice and construction techniques had caused the death.

 On October 1, 2017, the Route 91 Harvest Festival shooting left 58 people dead and hundreds more injured.
 It is the deadliest mass shooting in US history.
 The shooter fired at attendees from the 32nd floor of Mandalay Bay.
 The victims settled for $800 million and received their settlements four years after the shooting.

 In November 2021, a crowd crushing incident occurred at Astroworld Festival—a Live Nation-promoted concert in Houston organized and headlined by rapper Travis Scott—which resulted in 10 fatalities and nearly 5,000 injuries.
 Live Nation, Scott, and other parties involved have been named in over 387 lawsuits related to the incident, which in January 2022 were combined down into a single case.
 In December 2021, the United States Congress House Oversight Committee announced a bipartisan investigation into Live Nation's role in the incident.